Julie A Luft

 Biography

-At the University of Georgia, I am a Distinguished Research Professor and Athletic Association Professor of Mathematics and Science Education, in the Department of Mathematics, Science, and Social Studies Education, and an Adjunct Professor in the Department of Biochemistry and Molecular Biology.
+At the University of Georgia, I am a Distinguished Research Professor and Athletic Association Professor of Mathematics and Science Education, in the Department of Mathematics, Social Studies, and Science Education, and an Adjunct Professor in the Department of Biochemistry and Molecular Biology.
 I previously held appointments at The University of Arizona, The University of Texas at Austin, and Arizona State University.

 Influenced by my years of teaching middle and high school science, my research focuses on how to best support science teachers in building their knowledge and instructional practice.
 These studies explore science teacher development, professional development programming, and the knowledge and practices of beginning secondary science teachers.
 My current work explores how teacher leaders influence the instruction of science teachers, and the resiliency of newly hired science teachers.

 Outside of science education, I am runner, hiker, and cyclist.
-Most recently, I completed marathons in California and Berlin, and the Comrades ultra-marathon in South Africa.
-While in Georgia, I have hiked around 300 miles of the Appalachian trail and look forward to completing the trail in the next 10 years.
+Over the last few years, I completed marathons in Boston and Berlin, and the Comrades ultra-marathon in South Africa.
+While in Georgia, I have hiked around 300 miles of the Appalachian Trail and look forward to completing the trail in the next 10 years.
 When I can, I enjoy a long-distance bike ride that involves camping.
-Most recently, I rode and camped on the Katy Trial in Missouri.

 Areas of Expertise